shoui520/shoui520.github.io/docs/shouimethod.md

 I emphasize learning vocab and grammar because if you really want to do exactly what I did, then you need to have a constantly expanding vocabulary when you immerse every day.

 On the same day you learn words from Kaishi, immerse in raw anime.
+It should be noted that "raw anime" here, is only an *example* of what you can immerse in.
+Raw anime is personally what I used, though any Japanese content that is both compelling and has no subtitles is good.

 Ironically, I was way less picky about what I immersed in when I was a beginner, so I wasn't really concerned with anime difficulty, so I just watched whatever interested me.
 This happened to be CGDCT SoL anime, battle shounen and ecchi harem anime.